Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Introduction

-Faced with the intrinsic difficulty of WG, we turn to IVX.
-Our baseline estimator $\bhativx$ is a panel analog of the time series counterpart, which constructs a mildly integrated IV from the original predictor.
-IVX also incurs the Nickell-Stambaugh bias, with the expression of the bias again relying on $\rho^{*}$.
-The silver lining is that the mildly integrated IV reduces the order of the bias to $o_{p}\bigl(\sqrt{n/T^{1-\gamma}}\bigr)$, thereby providing a small niche for bias correction by plugging a $\sqrt{nT^{1+\gamma}}$-consistent estimator $\widehat{\rho}$ into IVX's analytical bias formula.
+Faced with the intrinsic difficulty of WG, we turn to \emph{IVX} proposed by \citet{phillips2009econometric}.
+IVX constructs a mildly integrated instrumental variable (IV) using the original predictor and runs a two-stage least squares estimation.
+In time series, IVX enjoys standard asymptotic distributions with a nearly optimal convergence rate, allowing use of the critical values based on $\mathcal{N}(0,1)$ or the $\chi^{2}$ distribution for hypothesis testing.
+Our baseline estimator $\bhativx$ is a panel analog of the time series counterpart.
+Panel IVX also incurs the Nickell-Stambaugh bias, with the expression of the bias again relying on $\rho^{*}$.
+The silver lining is that the mildly integrated IV reduces the order of the bias to $o_{p}\bigl(\sqrt{n/T^{1-\gamma}}\bigr)$, thereby providing a small niche for bias correction by plugging an estimator $\widehat{\rho}$ with a sufficiently fast convergence rate into IVX's analytical bias formula.

 Which $\widehat{\rho}$ is qualified?
 We find that the WG estimator for $\rho^{*}$ in the panel AR fails the task due to its own bias.
-Alternatively, \citet{han2014x}'s X-differencing (XD) estimator removes the bias in the stationary case (Case I) and the exact unit root case (Case IV), but it does not cope with Cases II, III, and V, where $\rho^{*}\to1$ yet $\rho^{*}\neq1$.
-We are unaware of any existing estimator eligible for bias correction under all Cases I--V.
+Alternatively, \citet{han2014x}'s X-differencing (XDiff) estimator removes the bias in the stationary case (Case I) and the exact unit root case (Case IV), but it does not cope with Cases II, III, and V, where $\rho^{*}\to1$ but $\rho^{*}\neq1$.
+In addition, XDiff requires that the AR(1) error $\{v_{i,t}\}$ must be martingale difference sequences, meaning that the AR(1) model for $x_{i,t}$ must be correctly specified.
+Other works covering nonstationary panels, including \citet{westerlund2017testing}, do not accommodate the asymptotic scheme $n/T\to c>0$.

-To this end, we propose an innovative solution that delivers valid statistical inference for all the types of regressor persistence under consideration.
-We look for $\rho^{*}$ by a new estimator, called \emph{X-Jackknife }(XJ).
-XJ is a modified version of XD that eradicates the Nickell bias in the panel AR(1) model (\ref{eq:AR1}) while retains signal strength; hence it enjoys the desirable rate of convergence.
-Specifically, XJ is devised by splitting the time dimension into odd indices and even indices, a unique jackknife scheme that is different from the common leave-one-out jackknife \citep{hahn2004jackknife} or half-panel jackknife \citep{dhaene2015split}.
-Plugging XJ into the bias formula of $\bhativx$, we produce a bias corrected IVX estimator named\emph{ IVX-X-Jackknife} (IVXJ).
-IVXJ restores the asymptotic normality centered at zero, and thus the standard inferential procedure follows.

-The main contribution of this paper is to offer the new estimator IVXJ.
-It fuses two distinctive estimators in a creative way.
-In time series IVX's finite sample bias is negligible; however, its asymptotic bias surfaces and undermines statistical inference in panel data.
-XJ, on the other hand, is proposed to remove the Nickell bias in the panel AR model, to which the odd-even splitting scheme is tailored.
-To broaden its usability, we further extend IVXJ from the simple predictive model ((\ref{eq:predictive}) and (\ref{eq:AR1})) to multivariate models and long-horizon prediction, which incorporate the important application of panel \emph{local projection} \citep{jorda2005estimation}.